vimm0/auto-script/psycology/README.md

 don’t entertain negative emotions, there is just no point.
 Save that energy for the positive ones and feel them all the way.
 That’s stoicism.

+I will tell you how to become rich.
+Close the doors.
+Be fearful when other are greedy.
+Be greedy when others are fearful.

+No matter how great the talet or efforts, somethings just take time.
+You can't produce a baby in one month by getting nine women pregnant.

+It's better to hang out with people better than you.
+Pick out associates whose behavior is better than yours and you'll drift in that direction.

+You won't keep control of your time, unless you can say 'no'.
+You can't let other people set your agenda in life.

+You don't have to be smarter than the rest.
+You have to be more disciplined than the rest.

+Risk comes from not knowing what you're doing.

+The chains of habit are too light to be felt until they are too heavy to be broken.

+Enjoy your work and work from whom you admire.

+You can't buy what is popular and do well.

+Never invest in a business you cannot understand.

 https://www.quora.com/What-is-your-one-piece-of-advice-for-having-a-successful-lasting-relationship